Pole Fitness Classes at The Last Carnival

 Pole Fitness Level 1

-Pole Fitness class is designed to teach spins, climbs, and pole moves while focusing on the fitness aspect and preparing you to advance to more difficult pole tricks.
-We will begin with a light stretching and active body warm ups, followed by some warm up drills on the pole to condition you arms and abs.
+Pole Fitness Level 1 class is designed to teach spins, climbs, and pole moves while focusing on the fitness aspect by preparing your body to advance to more difficult pole tricks.
+We will begin with a light stretching and active body warm ups, followed by some warm up drills on the pole to condition your arms and abs.
 Explanations of different grips, body positioning relative to the pole and points of contact in the various moves will be explored in this class.
 Inversions will be done as students progress; preparatory inversion drills can be done by all.
 Pole Fitness at The Last Carnival is a acrobatics centered class focused on strength and flexibility based pole skills.

 This is a 60 minute class.
-Instructed by Linda.
-Prerequisite: none.
-Drop Ins Allowed. $25/class.
-When you sign up and prepay for the whole 6 week course the price per class is discounted to $20/class.
+Prerequisite: pole 1 & instructor permission.
+Drop Ins Allowed. $15/class.
+When you sign up and prepay for the whole session the price per class is discounted to $10/class.
 Register online today though The Last Carnival calendar page.
 There will only be space for six people in each class, so reserve your spot today!

 History of Pole Fitness